gbudjeakp/friend-ranker/README.md

 Feel free to suggest improvements.
 Design is subject to change as more research is done.

 # Plans For the App
 For the sake of time and simplicity, the app will be built using API's from various social media platforms.
-It'll be dockerized and running serverless on AWS or GCP.
+It'll be dockerized and running serverless on  GCP.
 There'll also be a CI/CD pipeline prepared using github-actions.
 The UI mockups are currently being designed and should be ready some time in the future.
 I am still doing some research and planning on the user experience.
 Once that's done a complete High and Low level design of the app will be available.

 ## High Level Design
 This is a rough high level design of the friend ranker application.
+### Previous Design
 ![Friend-Ranker Architecture](https://user-images.githubusercontent.com/61554248/141692748-f48877ed-b6a6-49ad-867d-7b77549b4b7d.png)